Deals Counterparts

 Deal Analysis

-• 2 GW silicon ingot and wafer manufacturing capacity.
+• The planned silicon ingot and wafer manufacturing facility will have a 2 GW capacity.

-• Australian Government's Major Project Status and ARENA support.
+• The Australian Government awarded Major Project Status to the development.

 Source Intelligence